Our commitment and legal obligations

 Technical information about this website’s accessibility

 It has not been possible to ensure that the website meets WCAG 2.1 (AA) at the current time because:

-The site was built according to AA compliance but needs specific testing to ensure this.
+The site was built according to AA compliance and although every error from using the WAVE Chrome Extension was corrected at time of development, the site needs specific testing to ensure it meets accessibility standards.

 We are working to meet the compliance as specified in The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 by the September 2020 deadline.